adrien-matta/nptool/about.md

 show_in_nav: true
 ---

+NPTool, which stands for Nuclear Physics Tool, is an open source and freely distributed data analysis and Monte Carlo simulation package for low-energy nuclear physics experiments.
+The NPTool package aims to offer an unified framework for preparing and analysing complex experiments, making an efficient use of Geant4 and ROOT toolkits.

-nptool is a Root and Geant4 based framework offering an easy too use, yet very rich, environment to run and developp data analysis and simulation of nuclear physics experiement.
+%nptool is a Root and Geant4 based framework offering an easy too use, yet very rich, environment to run and developp data analysis and simulation of nuclear physics experiement.

 ![NPTool logo](/images/nptoolLogo.png){: .center-image}